Skip navigation links

 TCC breakout session

-Under the supervision of licensed attorneys, students who participate in transactional law clinics provide free or low-cost legal aid to entrepreneurs and organization leaders who may not otherwise have access.
-This puts clients like JOURNi, Baobab Fare and the Perry Outreach Center at the heart of the work, while providing students with hands-on opportunities.
-As the opening keynote session, the panelist discussion highlighted the benefits they each received from university clinics and the value of transactional lawyers.
+Under the supervision of licensed attorneys, students who participate in transactional law clinics provide free or low-cost legal aid to entrepreneurs and organizational leaders who may not otherwise have access.
+This puts clients like JOURNi, Baobab Fare and the Perry Outreach Center at the heart of the work while providing students with hands-on experience.

 “Transactional lawyers are problem solvers,” Patterson said.
-“We worked with students at the Business and Community Law Clinic at Wayne State University, and they helped us move through the process of starting a 501c3 in less than three weeks—a process that we would’ve white-knuckled for months otherwise.”
+“We worked with students at the Business and Community Law Clinic at Wayne State University and they helped us move through the process of starting a 501(c)(3) in less than three weeks — a process that we would’ve white-knuckled for months otherwise.”

 Mosley added, “Sometimes we’re intimidated by the law, but it’s been an incredibly positive experience.
 These students are competent, efficient and made the experience all about change.
-When people see you have confident legal representation, with the i’s dotted and the t’s crossed, it’s a big deal especially for a small nonprofit like ours.”
+When people see you have confident legal representation, with the i’s dotted and the t’s crossed, it’s a big deal — especially for a small nonprofit like ours.”

 “As a refugee, the one thing I’m afraid of is the law,” he said.
 “And you make a lot of mistakes when starting a business.
-So, having someone to ask legal questions is peace of mind.
+So having someone to ask legal questions is peace of mind.
 The relationships that were developed through the clinic were critical because the students established trust and became advisors for me.
 I always send people to the clinics now because I know what’s waiting for them.”

-Beyond the inspiring and impactful stories from clients, the Transactional Clinical Conference offers a space for clinical law professors, practitioners in government or private practice, professionals and students to come together to learn from one another, discuss innovations in the field and engage as a community.
+Beyond the inspiring stories from clients, the Transactional Clinical Conference offers a space for clinical law professors, practitioners in government or private practice, professionals and students to come together to learn from one another, discuss innovations in the field and engage as a community.

-“It’s important to be a community as clinicians,” said Kathryn Fort, director of clinics and director of the Indian Law Clinic at MSU Law.
+“It’s important to be a community as clinicians,” said Kathryn Fort, director of clinics and director of the Indian Law Clinic at MSU College of Law.
 “The only way we can be lawyers at this time is to come together and talk about our role and how to continue improving transactional law.”

 Kristin Wolff, clinical assistant professor of law in the Zell Entrepreneurship Clinic at the University of Michigan; Anne Choike, associate clinical professor of law and director of MSU Law’s Equitable Entrepreneurship & Innovation Law Clinic; Maya Watson, assistant clinical professor and director of the Business and Community Law Clinic at Wayne State University

 “I’ve attended this conference since I first became a clinical law professor and it’s my favorite event because of the community,” she said.
 “It’s inspirational to connect with people doing very impressive work in our field.
-And our field is always changing; There are always better ways to serve our clients and our students so it’s important to be able to support one another.”
+And our field is always changing.
+There are always better ways to serve our clients and our students, so it’s important to be able to support one another.”

 The conference offered sessions on clinical pedagogy, transactional practice and the role of transactional law in advancing economic and social justice.
 One presentation brought in experts from the U.S. Securities and Exchange Commission to discuss expanding access to capital for clients.

-“The Apple Developer Academy is a unique partnership between Apple and MSU,” said the academy’s director Sarah Gretter.
-“It’s the first and only Apple Developer Academy in the U.S. and we offer free programming to 200 learners every year on the basics of coding, design and entrepreneurship .”
+“The Apple Developer Academy is a unique partnership between Apple and MSU,” said the academy’s director, Sarah Gretter.
+“It’s the first and only Apple Developer Academy in the U.S. and we offer free programming to 200 learners every year on the basics of coding, design and entrepreneurship.”

 This story originally appeared on the College of Law website.